wizards-of-lua/wizards-of-lua/docs/_modules/Spell/execute.md

 end
 ```
 #### Example
-Drawing a circular could of black smoke into the air at the spell's position.
+Drawing a circular cloud of black smoke into the air at the spell's position.
 ```lua
 start = spell.pos
 for a=0,math.pi*2,0.1 do